mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 > **NOTE**: Softanza includes many other powerful suffixes (and prefixes), which will be explored in a dedicated article.

+## Small Functions, With Grand Potential

+You've discivered some of them: Q(), W(), XT(), CS(), Z(), ZZ(), but there are a lot of them: ST(), N(), IB().
+Let's get a sense of them with quick examples.

+- examples go here

+they are made for writabibilty, but convey a meaning for readbility, togethor they make flexibility, be cause they are composable the impose a rigour on the types and order of params so to alleviate the mental load while programming

 ## Why It Matters: The Dual Benefits of Writable and Readable Code